aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 ### Authenticated web calibration tool

+When ASI676MC frame handling is enabled, the **Tools > ASI676MC Calibration** entry is shown to logged-in users.
+It is hidden when the repair master switch is off so installations that do not use this camera-specific feature have no extra Tools-menu clutter.
+The page itself exposes the folder-calibration workflow without requiring shell access and retains its intentionally stricter access
-The **Tools > ASI676MC Calibration** page exposes the folder-calibration workflow without requiring shell access.
-It has an intentionally stricter access rule than most indi-allsky pages: a real authenticated user is required even when the installation has globally disabled login checks.
+rule: a real authenticated user is required even when the installation has globally disabled login checks.
 Uploaded RAW FITS may contain camera, time, and location metadata and are never published under the web image directory.

 The operator selects the complete collection in one browser file-picker action.
 JavaScript then transfers the selected files sequentially into a private,